 - The criteria of considering one condition as a failure doesn’t mean that the equipment is totally failed.
 (More in our operation & Reliability post) Loosing some secondary functions can discourage the operator or user from using this equipment.
 One of the simple examples is that the plane main function is to transfer the passengers through air to the destination they want.
 Serving meals and having toilets are secondary functions.
 For the passenger, unavailable toilet or the unsuitable cabin condition can be considered a failure even if he reached his destination safely

 - There is no maintenance task to increase the original capability of the equipment

-- From the above points, we can see that there are many reasons for failure or partial failure of an equipment.
-Some of those reasons induces the failure to the equipment.
-This include wrong perceptions about the equipment capabilities.
-The failure won’t be prevented by just adding another preventive calendar-based task or adding a new point in the predictive inspection cycle without knowing what we really looking for.
+From the above points, we can see that there are many motivators for failure or partial failure of an equipment.
+Reducing those motivators and reducing the consequence of the failure are more important than focusing on eliminating a randomly occurring failure.
+Some of those motivators that induce failures to the equipment include: wrong perceptions about the equipment capabilities.
+The failure won’t be prevented by just adding another preventive calendar-based task or adding a new point in the predictive inspection cycle without knowing what we are really looking to prevent.

 If you feel you need help with any of these ideas we discussed, drop us a line for initial investigation in the form by Clicking here or request Management Consultancy or Coaching Services From our Store